 Tobanajan

-Doubanjiang (tobanjan) is a red pepper paste from the Sichuan region of China, made by fermenting fava beans with salt, red pepper, and malt.
-It is a seasoning used in Chinese cuisine, and you might be surprised to see it on a Japanese condiments list but it is also very commonly used in Japanese home cooking.
+Doubanjiang (tobanjan) is a red pepper paste from the Sichuan region of China.
+It is made by fermenting fava beans with salt, red pepper, and malt.
+You might be surprised to see it on a Japanese condiments list, but it is also very commonly used in Japanese home cooking.

 For example, it is an indispensable seasoning for "Chuka ryori" (Chinese-Japanese fusion dishes) such as mabo dofu and ebi chili.

-I currently and have always been using Lee Kum Kee's Tobanjan, the same product is also available in Amazon US.
+I currently and have always been using Lee Kum Kee’s Tobanjan.
+The same product is also available on Amazon US.

 Curry Powder